PeterJudgeZA/abl-logging-demo/README.md

 To use the filter(s), update the [configuration file](src/logging.config) as per the filter.
 The checked-in configuration has examples of all the filters in it.

-Run the (src/logging_with_filters.p) procedure.
+Run the test procedure, src/logging_with_filters.p.
 The `src/` folder is really all that needs to be on PROPATH.

 ## Filters